jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/5_Essential_Standards.typ

   ),

   kind: table,
-  caption: [Overarching tank application requirements for finding standards], )<tab_9>
+  caption: [Overarching categories for hydrogen tank applications to guide standard selection.], )<tab_9>

-The choice for K2H2 is mobile, Type IV and air.
-It is expected that this selection should also hold true for larger aircraft.
-Mobile and air are to be considered constants.
-Type IV is significantly lighter than Types I, II and III.
-Arguments against tank type V are its price on the one hand and limited availability on the other.
-If these factors do not change, Type IV tanks can also be used for large aircraft.
-It follows that the results from K2H2 could also be of value to large aircraft manufacturers.
+The choice for #gl_("swith", pl:true) is mobile, Type IV, and air.
+The rationale for selecting Type IV is detailed in @chap_1_0_3.
+While Type V tanks offer potential advantages, their current limited market share affects their viability.
+As Type V tanks gain prominence, it can be anticipated that their maturity and safety in application will increase.
+Consequently, more manufacturers may emerge, potentially reducing costs.
+Once these conditions are met, Type V could become the preferred option.
+Comparing Type IV tanks against Types I to III, Type IV offers a significant weight advantage, particularly when contrasted with stationary Types I and II.
+A comprehensive analysis of the different types, including their use cases, advantages, disadvantages, and direct comparisons, is provided in @chap_1_0_3.
+It is important to emphasize that, at the time of writing this thesis, Type IV remains the optimal choice for #gl_("swith", pl:true).
+Furthermore, the selection of Type IV is applicable to both smaller and larger aircraft.
+Given that aircraft are primarily designed for air transportation, with ground operations being secondary, the #emp_([mobile]) and #emp_([air]) categories can be considered constants, irrespective of the #gl_("swith") size.

 The criteria by which the essential standards are to be determined are given in @tab_10.
 The order of the listing does not follow any weighting.
 The timeliness stems from the idea that the more recent the publication, the higher the probability that more knowledge from expert teams could be integrated.
 Standards are often revised precisely for this reason.
 When new insights become available, these can be seen as potential new requirements.
 The aim of standard issuers is always to ensure safety and functionality for people and the environment and to minimize existing gaps.
 It is also conceivable that existing requirements must be removed or adapted.

+// -------------------------------------------------------------------------- //

+The criteria for determining essential standards are presented in @tab_10.
+It is important to note that the order of these criteria does not imply any specific weighting.
+Timeliness, a key criterion, is based on the principle that more recent publications are likely to incorporate a greater breadth of knowledge from expert teams.
+This is often the driving force behind standard revisions: as new insights emerge, they may be integrated as potential new requirements.
+The primary objective of standard-issuing bodies is to ensure safety and functionality for both people and the environment while minimizing existing gaps in regulation.
+This dynamic nature of standardization also means that existing requirements may need to be modified or even removed as understanding evolves.
+Consequently, the most recent standards often represent the most comprehensive and up-to-date guidance for technologies such as #gl_("swith", pl:true).

 #figure(
   table(
-    columns: (auto, 1fr),
+    columns: (auto, auto),
-    align: (col, row) => if col == 0 { right + horizon } else { left + horizon },
+    align: (col, row) => if row == 0 { center + horizon } else { left + horizon },
     fill: (col, row) => if row == 0 {table_cl_header} else {(table_cl_1, table_cl_0).at(calc.rem(row, 2))},
     inset: (
       x: 1em,